zhao-zy15/PMC-Patients/README.md

 All articles used in PMC-Patients are credited in `meta_data/PMC-Patients_citations.json`.

+### Dataset Version Logs
+Generally **PMC-Patients** will only be updated incrementally when new data are ready to release, so there's no need to keep an old version and the download link would stay the same.

+`v1.2`: Add `PMC-Patients_human.json` of ground-truth patient notes and their demographics annotated by experts.
+`v1.1`: Add citations of articles used in **PMC-Patients**.

 ## Code
 To reproduce construction of PMC-Patients, see `code/PMC-Patients_collection/`.
 To try our baselines, see `code/downstream_task/`.